hydrocodes/hydRopUrban/README.md

 ## 5. How to cite?

 Rau, P. 2021. hydRopUrban: An R package for easy calculations in urban hydrology.
 Github repository: https://github.com/hydrocodes/hydRopUrban

+## 6. References

+Caquot, A. (1941).
+Sur la quantite des eaux pluviales à écouler dans les agglomerations urbaines modernes.
+Comptes Rendus hebdomadaires des Séances de l’Académie des Sciences, 213(16), 509–515.

+Kuichling, E. (1889).
+The relation between the rainfall and the discharge of sewers in populous districts, Trans., ASCE, Vol. 20, pp. 1-60.

+Mulvany, T.J.
+(1851).
+On the use of self-registering rain and flood gauges in making observations of the relations of rain fall and of flood discharges in a given catchment, Proceedings of Institution of Civil Engineers of Ireland, 4, 18-33.